Mindblownserver/Mindblownserver/README.md

 I'm Mohamed Yassine Kharrat, born in Tunisia.
 I love video games.
 Their mechanics and puzzles showed me how fascinating the technology world can be.<br><br>
 I’m presently enrolled in an engineering degree at the Higher Institute of Informatics and Mathematics in Monastir.
 I plan on getting the software engineering diploma and excelling as a software engineer through commitment and hard work.

+🔭 Worked on inscription.tn website clone to better grasp the Vuejs and Quarkus.
+Worked on backend and frontend side of personnel and teachers management for the university with my friend Aziz Ouni [here](https://github.com/ouniaziz/projet-web-RH).
+Also worked on mobile apps like [Data classification](https://github.com/Mindblownserver/Data-Classification-App).
+<br><be>
+🤝 Currently working on Local Mobile Device Management in SORETRAK (Kairoan, Tunisia), building it from scratch.
+I had a 3-month internship at SORETRAK (public transportation company in Kairouan), <br>developing a website that helped the administration better schedule trips by visualising them intuitively with filters.
+<br><be>
+💪 I like tackling challenges as they improve my problem-solving and language mastery
+<br><be>
-🔭 I’m currently working on cloning inscription.tn website to better grasp the Vuejs and Quarkus<br><br>🤝I had a 3-month internship at SORETRAK (public transportation company in Kairouan), <br>developing a website that helped the administration better schedule trips by visualising them intuitively with filters.<br><br>💪I like tackling challenges as they improve my problem-solving and language mastery<br><br>👩🏻‍💻 In recent years, I've been learning different languages: Python for a beginner-friendly intro to CS,<br>C for algorithm & Data Structures, Java for Object Oriented Programming, Quarkus for Backend and VueJs for Frontend<br>
+👩🏻‍💻 In recent years, I've been learning different languages: Python for a beginner-friendly intro to CS,<br>C for algorithm & Data Structures, Java for Object Oriented Programming, Quarkus for Backend and VueJs for Frontend<br>

 ## 🌐 Socials: